sauerbraten/p1xbraten/README.md

 ## Menu

-For easy configuration of the new features, download [data/menus.cfg](https://github.com/sauerbraten/p1xbraten/raw/main/data/menus.cfg) and place it in data/ inside you user data directory.
+For easy configuration of the new features, download [data/menus.cfg](https://github.com/sauerbraten/p1xbraten/raw/main/data/menus.cfg) and place it inside a data folder inside you user data directory.
 The correct filepaths are:

 - Windows: `%USERPROFILE%\Documents\My Games\Sauerbraten\data\menus.cfg`
 - macOS: `$HOME/Library/Application Support/Sauerbraten/data/menus.cfg`
 - Linux: `$HOME/.sauerbraten/data/menus.cfg`

 The menu file also includes various cleanups of the vanilla GUI.

+An improved master menu using the changes from [listteams.patch](#listteamspatch) can be found [here]([./data/master.cfg](https://github.com/sauerbraten/p1xbraten/raw/main/data/master.cfg)).
+It will automatically be used when you save it as `data/master.cfg`.

 ## Building your own binary